MN LEND Manual

 Mission: Providing a state-of-the-art multidisciplinary center for the evaluation and treatment of autism, working closely with families and community outreach, and fostering clinical training and research efforts.

 Project Proposal Overview: Researchers from the University of Minnesota (UMN) are completing a project entitled Evaluation of a Community Mentorship Program for Individuals with Autism Spectrum Disorder.
 This project evaluates the initial outcomes of the Autism Mentorship Program (AMP), a mentorship program that pairs adults and adolescents with ASD in 1-1 mentoring relationships.
-During 2024-2025, the AMP team will conduct program evaluation of AMP during the 2024-2025 school year in order to determine the effectiveness of AMP.
-We will enroll 40 autistic adolescents and 40 autistic adults to determine the impact of AMP.
+During 2025-2026, the AMP team will conduct program evaluation of AMP during the 2024-2025 school year in order to determine the effectiveness of AMP.
+We will enroll up to 40 autistic adolescents and 40 autistic adults to determine the impact of AMP.
 We will specifically examine outcomes related to mental health, relationship development, autistic identity, and self-determination.

 October